craigcitro/site/content/books.md

 ## 2021

+#### *On Bullshit*, by Harry G. Frankfurt.
+4/5

+I found this via *Calling Bullshit*, and Amazon happily offered to sell me a handsome hardcover for $6 when I ordered the former.
+I'm quite happy I did;
+this book is a fairly crisp and detailed examination of what we mean by "bullshit", which I didn't realize was valuable until I'd read it.
+(In particular, making it clear to draw a distinction between bullshit and lying.)

+There's a particular crispness to the text that's hard to characterize, but I really enjoyed.

+Choice quote:

+    The realms of advertising and of public relations, and the nowadays closely related realm of politics, are replete with instances of bullshit so unmitigated that they can serve among the most indisputable and classic paradigms of the concept.

 #### *Calling Bullshit*, by Carl Bergstrom and Jevin West.
 4/5

 This is an excellent book; it has some flaws common to so much nonfiction, but